Nina Brosh: Modelling

-During the 1990s, she led campaigns for brands such as Givenchy, Yves Saint Laurent, Dolce & Gabbana, DKNY, Chanel, Dior, Bebe and Miu Miu.
+During the 1990s, she led campaigns for brands such as Givenchy, Yves Saint Laurent, Dolce & Gabbana, DKNY, Chanel, Dior, Bebe, Dim and Miu Miu.

 Acting

 She starred in Duran Duran's "Femme Fatale" music video.
-In 1998 she appeared opposite Vincent Gallo in the independent movie Johnny 316.
+In 1998, she appeared opposite Vincent Gallo in the independent movie Johnny 316.
+In 2000, she appeared opposite Katherine Moennig in the short film The Ice People.